aspose-slides-cloud/aspose-slides-cloud-docs/slides/getting-started/how-to-run-docker-container/_index.md

 |ClientId|Username|
 |ClientSecret|Password|

 If "License" parameters are omitted, the app will work in trial mode.
 If "ClientId" parameter is set, each request requires "Authorization" header (JWT authentication).
-The URL to obtain a token is "/connect/token".
+The URL to obtain the token is "/connect/token".

-### Run the container using command line
+### Run Container using Command Line

-You can use the following command to run the container after pulling the container from [Docker Hub](https://href.li/?https://hub.docker.com/r/aspose/slides-cloud).
+You can use the following command to run the container after pulling it from [Docker Hub](https://href.li/?https://hub.docker.com/r/aspose/slides-cloud).

 ```JAVA
 docker run -p 8088:80 -e "LicensePublicKey=public_key" -e "LicensePrivateKey=private_key" -v "/data:/storage" aspose/slides-cloud